marczz/git-memo/source/revparse.rst

         $ git rev-parse @{2017-09-26}
         97491a2d5d6a668116acff359ed4fd874d800f6f

-    Note that this syntax look only at the local log, it does not mean tht this commit is still in the history of the branch.
+    Note that this syntax look only at the local log, it does not mean that this commit is still in the history of the branch.

     ::